 You can cook some herby baby potatoes to have with these beef enchiladas.
 They will add a fair few carbs, but they work surprisingly well with this dish’s flavors.
 I highly recommend giving them a try.

 There are lots of condiments that work perfectly with this dish.
 I love to serve it with some guacamole, sour cream, and refried beans.
 All of them will help enhance the flavors of this delicious dish.

-Since we want this to be as easy as possible we will be layering the tortillas instead of rolling them like you would normally.
-If you’re expecting this to come out as crispy as the oven version, then you will be disappointed.
-Yes, the tortillas will go a bit soggy but it’s still damn delicious.
+Since we want this dish to be as easy as possible, we will be laying the tortillas instead of rolling them.
+If you expect this to come out as crispy as the oven version, you will be disappointed.
+Yes, the tortillas will go a bit soggy, but it is still delicious.

-This works best in round slow cookers so if you have one then you’re in luck.
-If you don’t then you can still do this recipe you will just need to layer it a bit differently.
+This recipe works best in round slow cookers, so if you have one, you are in luck.
+If you do not have one, you can still do this recipe, but you will need to layer it differently.
 Tearing the tortillas is the best way to get an even layer in a rectangular slow cooker.

-You can easily swap the ground beef out for other meats if beef doesn’t take your fancy.
-For example, shredded chicken will work perfectly into this dish but you will need have some ready.
+You can easily swap the ground beef for other meats if beef does not take your fancy.
+For example, some shredded taco chicken will work perfectly in this dish, but you need to have some ready.

-If you want to see how to make this delicious slow cooker dish visually then be sure to check out the video above.
-The video will take you through everything you need to know when it comes to cooking this dish correctly.
+If you want to see how to make beef enchiladas in the slow cooker, then be sure to check out the video below.
+The video will take you through everything you need to know about cooking this dish correctly.

 Slow Cooker Beef Enchiladas Recipe

 - 375 g (13.2 oz) enchilada sauce

 - In a frypan over medium heat, brown the ground beef, onion, and garlic.
 Once slightly browned, drain any excess fluid and add the taco seasoning.
 Cook for a further 1-2 minutes.